-Figure 36: An example of an LNO browse product, showing how the signal varies throughout the given observation for every pixel.
+Figure 35: An example of an LNO browse product, showing how the signal varies throughout the given observation for every pixel.
 The faint vertical bands are atmospheric absorption lines present in the data.
+When the LNO calibration is complete we expect this to be improved.